uWaterloo-IEEE-StudentBranch/WarBots-SSL/README.md

 WarBots-CodeRepo
 ================

-repository for all coding projects within WarBots (with exception of the website)
+Repository for all coding projects within WarBots (with exception of the website).

 Rules
 -----